asenneff/manager/ReadList.md

 # Aaron's Reading List For Leaders
 ---

-## For new managers, or Managers new to development
+## For new managers, or managers new to development
 *These recommendations are for individuals new to people leadership, new to software development, or both.*

 ### [Resilient Management, Lara Hogan](https://resilient-management.com/)